 While I can fully appreciate its groundbreaking technical qualities, I remain skeptical as to its status as an all-time "great" film.
-Record-breaking profits aside (which exceed the GNP of some countries—how sick is that?), for me it's patently derivative and, beneath all of its retina-numbing special effects, stupefyingly simplistic to be worthy of such accolades.
-It's almost as if there are subliminal messages implanted in the visuals that brainwashed vulnerable audience members into becoming salivating, night-of-the-living-dead zombie fans, arms outstretched as they dutifully shuffle back into the theaters from whence they emerged.
+Record-breaking profits aside (which exceed the GNP of some countries—how sick is that?), for me it's patently derivative and, beneath all of its retina-numbing special effects, too stupefyingly simplistic to be worthy of such accolades.
+It's almost as if there are subliminal messages implanted in the visuals that brainwash vulnerable audience members into becoming salivating, night-of-the-living-dead zombie fans, arms outstretched as they mindlessly shuffle back into the theaters from whence they'd just emerged the night before.
 Honestly, I've never seen anything like it.

-Consequently, my rating of GOOD is based almost entirely on production value, which is astronomical by all accounts, as to be expected from a Cameron product.
-If I focused exclusively on the forgettable performances and infantile story (Unobtanium?
+Consequently, my rating is based almost entirely on production value, which is astronomical by all accounts, as to be expected from a Cameron product.
+If I focused more on the forgettable performances and juvenile story (Unobtanium?
 Give me a break!), my rating would otherwise be merely MEH.
-As for seeing it in 3D, which is supposed to make it "immersive," the growing eyestrain headache was too distracting for me to appreciate the imagery, much less the story, such as it was.
+As for seeing it in 3D, which is supposed to make it "immersive," and thus presumably more enjoyable, the growing eyestrain headache I suffered made it difficult for me to appreciate the imagery, much less the story, such as it was.

 BTW, the bladder-bursting extended version available on disc offers more of the same turgid "prepare to be awed" special effects, and doesn't really add anything substantive to the original bladder-straining theatrical release.
 Thankfully, as if to vindicate my contrarian opinion, there are plenty of reviews by others who've seen right through Cameron's tricks, and laid bare his bloated, unoriginal moneymaking machine for what it really is.
 For further enlightenment—as well as amusement—simply search YouTube for Avatar reviews.